FineUploader/fine-uploader/readme.md

 Also, please note that the context of your event handler, by default, is the event target.
 This is, in fact, true, by default, for _all_ jQuery event handlers, not just event handlers associated with Fine Uploader.
 Say you want to change the parameters sent along with a file when handling a `submit` event.
-You code can be as simple as this:
+Your code can be as simple as this:
 ```javascript
 $('#fineUploaderElementId').fineUploader({
     request: {